citra-emu/citra-web/README.md

 2. Run `npm install`.
 3. Run `gulp all`.

-Now, Gulp should have built the Citra website, it's external content, and hosted it locally.
+Now, Gulp should have built the Citra website, its external content, and hosted it locally.
 It will print out the `Access URL`s, which you can go to in your browser to view it.

 ## Sitemap